NSW Election – 25 March 2023

 Welcome to the website of the Australian Consulate-General in Makassar, South Sulawesi.

-The Consulate-General in Makassar develops and maintains a wide range of networks across all our eleven provinces, drawing on the skills, knowledge and experiences of people from both our countries.
-We see great potential for building stronger trade and investment links in agriculture, mining services, sustainable tourism and new technologies; strengthening connections between schools and educational institutions in Australia and eastern Indonesia; building connections with our growing alumni groups; and strengthening links between regional governments in eastern Indonesia and regional Australia.
+The Consulate-General in Makassar develops and maintains a wide range of networks across the 12 provinces, drawing on the skills, knowledge and experiences of people from both our countries.
+We are also working to strengthening connections between schools and educational institutions in Australia and eastern Indonesia; building connections with our growing alumni groups; and strengthening links between regional governments in eastern Indonesia and Australia.

 ------------------------------------------------------------------------------------